Environment

 Green Initiatives

-We are conscious of our environmental footprint, the impact we have in our communities, and what we leave for future generations.
 Through Pacific Life’s recycling efforts, the company has been able to divert thousands of pounds of trash from landfills.
-Our usage of biodegradable materials in our offices and cafes reduce pollution in our waterways, wildlife endangerment, and the extinction of marine life relating to plastic and environmental degradation.
-Our Rideshare programs and EV charging stations have saved 69,000 gallons of fossil fuel and reduced Pacific Life employee commuter carbon emissions by 750 tons.
+Our usage of biodegradable materials in our offices and proper sorting of waste help to reduce pollution in our waterways, wildlife endangerment, and environmental degradation.

-Our Orange County, CA office recently underwent extensive renovations, in which sustainable building materials, energy efficient components, and native plant landscaping were installed.
+Our Newport Beach headquarters office recently underwent extensive renovations, in which sustainable building materials, energy efficient components, and native plant landscaping were installed.

 Explore more about Pacific Life's CSR efforts